ayoubbk/Recipe/README.md

 # Recipe
 Android application that aims to share different recipes between users.

-This project is play around from codingWithMitch courses : REST API with MVVM and Retrofit2 and Local Database Cache.
+This project is playground from codingWithMitch courses : REST API with MVVM and Retrofit2 and Local Database Cache.

 ### TODO
 - Complete the database cache stuff